graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

     }
 }

+// also, register the memory cache in your DI configuration
+// limit cache to 10,000 entries
-// also, register the memory cache services.AddSingleton<IMemoryCache>(_ => new MemoryCache(new MemoryCacheOptions { SizeLimit = 10000 }));
+services.AddSingleton<IMemoryCache>(_ => new MemoryCache(new MemoryCacheOptions { SizeLimit = 10000 }));
 ```